9 Steps to Find the Unicorn Startup Idea

 - Specific late-stage VCs.

 - Series C and all rounds above.
 This round is about rapid market acquisition.
 Your startup should be substantial enough at this stage.
-Basically, these investments aim to speed up the market expansion for your project even more.
-At this stage you can rely on such investors as:
+These investments aim to speed up the market expansion for your project even more.
+At this stage, you can rely on such investors as: